 (Royal Court Theatre 1981); Ibsen's GHOSTS (Peacock Theatre, Dublin Theatre Festival 1989); Pirandello's SIX CHARACTERS IN SEARCH OF AN AUTHOR (Abbey Theatre 1996) and HENRY IV (Pittsburgh Irish and Classical Theatre 2005).

 His play CHRIST DELIVER US!, inspired by Wedekind, premiered at the Abbey Theatre, Dublin in 2010.
 In April 2011 a public reading of his play BLAKE was given by the Abbey Theatre Company at the Samuel Becket Theatre, Trinity College, Dublin.
-In 2016 he was awarded the Ulysses Medal of Dublin for his achievements in writing.
+In 2016 he was awarded the Ulysses Medal by his alma mater, University College Dublin, for his achievements in writing.